 Once you know what your target list is, the best way of being sure you’re going to see a consistent feed of inventory data from a given asset is by deploying an agent-lead asset discovery tool on it.
 The agent will collect data on the asset and then upload it at regular intervals, or whenever the device connects to the network.
 This will give you the best picture of the current state of a given asset.
 With an agentless tool, if the asset isn’t on the network when you run the scan then you won’t get an updated snapshot of the device, and then you’ll either be working with old data on the asset, or possibly even no data at all.

-Then all you’ll need to do is review the coverage of your agent-lead asset discovery tool at regular, pre-agreed intervals, using the other methods at your disposal.
+Then all you’ll need to do is review the coverage of your agent-lead asset discovery software at regular, pre-agreed intervals, using the other methods at your disposal.
 When you find a gap in the data you can work with the discovery tool owners to close them out, and everybody wins.
 Asset discovery tool owners hit their coverage targets and the ITAM team get a reliable data set they can put their confidence in.

 Cover (almost) all bases with the right discovery tool

 As far as the actual asset discovery tools you choose to use that’s very much up to an individual organisation, but there are a couple of things to be aware of.
 Make sure the tool will work across all of the platforms in the estate (or as many as possible anyway).
-If you’re using Wintel and Mac operating systems then bear that in mind when reviewing possible discovery tools.
+If you’re using Wintel and Mac operating systems then bear that in mind when reviewing possible IT asset discovery tools.
 Also, think about the major publishers in use across the organisation.
 Many publishers will have a specific (usually in-house) tool which they will request you use to provide data under audit conditions, but they will also have a selection of other tools whose data they deem suitable.
 If the key publishers in an estate are Microsoft, Adobe and IBM then try to find a discovery tool that will render audit response suitable data for those three publishers.
 With both of the points above it may not be possible to cover all your bases, but at least you will know where the gaps are should any publishers come a-knocking.